 Chemours plant in Fayetteville has been discharging the chemical to Cape Fear River for years and it was found in Wilmington, North Carolina drinking water.

 The American Cancer Society refers to the US Centers for Disease Control and Prevention (CDC) guidance, that people whose regular source of drinking water is found to have higher than normal levels of PFOA or similar chemicals might consider using bottled water or installing activated carbon water filters.

-We are investigating the similarities between GenX and PFOA/C8, as well as claims of GenX side effects like: various types of cancer, colitis, thyroid, kidney, reproductive problems and other public health issues in connection to the drinking water.
+We are investigating the similarities between GenX and PFOA/C8, as well as claims of GenX side effects like various types of cancer, colitis, thyroid, kidney, reproductive problems, and other public health issues in connection to drinking water.

-Specific test can detect concentrations in blood, but we need more studies and information of its health effects.
+Specific tests can detect concentrations in blood, but we need more studies and information on its health effects.

-Greg Jones Law is a national personal injury law firm with great success in cases involving big industrial companies; like pharmaceuticals, medical manufactures and insurance companies.
+Greg Jones Law is a national personal injury law firm with great success in cases involving big industrial companies; like pharmaceuticals, medical manufacturers, and insurance companies.